-Have you ever heard a quilter say that basting is their favorite part of making a quilt?
+Have you ever heard a quilter say that basting is their favorite part of quilting?
 More often than not, basting is just a necessary part of the quilt-making process, and not some form of creative expression.
 There are several methods for basing.
 Many quilters swear by pin basting, and others like to secure a quilt sandwich with long, loose stitches.
 Here, we'll discuss the option of spray basting your quilts.

 Basting spray, a repositionable adhesive specially formulated for fabric, is sold by the can in many craft stores and quilting shops.
 There are a few different types of quilt basting spray on the market.
 I recommend: